infinyon/fluvio/DEVELOPER.md

  5001  custom-spu-5001  Online  "custom"   -    0.0.0.0:9010  0.0.0.0:9011
 ```

-You can launch additional SPU as needed, just ensure that ports doesn't conflict with each other.
+You can launch additional SPU as needed; just ensure that ports don't conflict with each other.
 For example, to add 2nd:

 ```